Assignment of major

 C in PHYS2101, C in BIOL2101 plus ONE introductory science course

-- Student not satisfied with the previously assigned major can apply for a transfer of major.
+1. Student not satisfied with the previously assigned major can apply for a change of major.

 Assignment of minors

-- In case a student failed in completing the minor required courses and/or could not get minimum GPA of 2.00 for the minor courses, no minor is assigned.
+6. In case a student failed in completing the minor required courses and/or could not get minimum GPA of 2.00 for the minor courses, no minor is assigned.
 For minors offered by the College of Science, the registered minor courses are counted as major electives.
-For minor of soil and water sciences (CAMS), up to three courses of the approved courses of the minor are counted as major electives.
 However, the department has the right to consider the already registered additional minor courses as major electives.

-- The ADUGS office announces the application for the minor twice a year to all Science students after the announcement of Spring and Fall results.
+1. The ADUGS office announces the application for the minor twice a year to all Science students after the announcement of Summer and Fall results.

 Deciding on transfer requests from other colleges